 In this work, we report on the (to the best of our knowledge) most comprehensive benchmark in two specific string similarity match problems to date: k-approximate search and k-approximate join (see below for exact definition).
-As the number of published solutions is vast, our resources are limited, and systems are often not available for download, we organized this benchmark using a rather uncommon approach: An International competition on Scalable String Similarity Search and Join $(S4)^1$ .
+As the number of published solutions is vast, our resources are limited, and programs are often not available for download, we organized this benchmark using a rather uncommon approach: An International competition on Scalable String Similarity Search and Join $(S_4)^1$.
 We made an open call for contributions and provided crisp task definitions, a loose hardware specification and example data.
 Nine teams from different parts of the world and stemming from different communities participated, including databases, natural language processing and bioinformatics.
-Thus, for the first time, we were able to evaluate different highly-competitive implementations of search and join algorithms on the same evaluation platform (hardware, operating system, and datasets).
-In addition, organizing the benchmark as a competition, where teams developed and tuned their own systems independently, allowed us to compare original and optimized programs instead of our own, unverified and unoptimized re-implementations.
-All submitted programs were tested on different datasets in two different hardware settings: a commodity PC with 8 cores/64 GB RAM and a server with 80 cores/1 TB RAM.
+Thus, for the first time, we were able to evaluate different highly competitive implementations of search and join algorithms on the same evaluation platform (hardware, operating system, and datasets).
+In addition, organizing the benchmark as a competition, where teams developed and tuned their own programs independently, allowed us to compare original and optimized programs instead of our own, unverified and unoptimized re-implementations.

+All submitted programs were tested on different datasets (DNA sequences and geographical names) of different sizes (a few KB up to a few GB) with different error thresholds (edit distance k between 0 and 16).
+We performed experiments in two different hardware settings: a commodity PC with 8 cores/64 GB RAM and a server with 80 cores/1 TB RAM.
 For the top performing programs we performed additional analyses with different number of threads to investigate the possibility to parallelize algorithms.
-We also performed experiments to analyze load balancing, batch-processing capabilities, and main-memory usage.
+We also performed experiments to analyze load balancing, batchprocessing capabilities, and main memory usage.
 Furthermore, we compared submissions with a number of publicly available algorithms of groups that did not participate, showing that the best ranked programs from our competition are several orders of magnitude faster.
-Altogether, 14 different systems or configurations were evaluated with differences in runtime of factors of more than 1000 between the best and worst systems.
+Altogether, 14 different programs or configurations were evaluated with differences in runtime of factors of more than 1000 between the fastest and slowest program.
 We are confident that our results give a fairly representative picture of the state-of-the-art in string similarity search.
-The evaluation of all programs and datasets took more than three months of pure processing time.
+The evaluation of all programs and datasets took more than three months of raw processing time.